tyzhou05/tyzhou06.github.io/index.md

 ---

 <p>
   Hi!
-I'm Tony (he/him), currently an undergraduate student at the <a href = "https://cs.washington.edu/">Paul G. Allen School of Computer Science & Engineering</a> at the University of Washington, but originally from sunny San Jose, California.
+I'm Tony (he/him), currently an undergraduate student at the <a href = "https://cs.washington.edu/">Allen School of Computer Science & Engineering</a> at the University of Washington, but originally from sunny San Jose, California.
 I'm broadly interested in human-computer interaction and accessibility research.
 </p>

 <p>